Raywnh/raywnh/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Ray and I'm a Computer Engineering Student @UBC with an interest in software engineering and game development
+📕My name is Ray and I'm a Computer Engineering Student @UBC 💡I am currently interested in software engineering and game development